klarkc/streaming-list/README.md

 A webcomponent written with [Polymer](https://www.polymer-project.org/) for list [Twitch](https://www.twitch.tv/) and (in future) [Youtube](http://youtube.com/) streams.
 You will be able to filter the results by a specific game and define priority for a selected language.

+It still not ready, I am working to put some logic to tap events and in the parameters.

 ## Dependencies

 Element dependencies are managed via [Bower](http://bower.io/).
 You can